 Subject to the above, the following are examples of works that may be available:

-- facilities for the preparation and cooking of food; and
+- Facilities for the preparation and cooking of food.

 To start the process you will need an assessment from an Occupational Therapist (OT).

-If the adaptations are for a child you can arrange for an assessment by contacting Children and Families Services at Staffordshire County Council on 0800 13 13 126 (Monday to Thursday 8.30am - 5.00pm and Friday 8.30am - 4.30pm) or email firstname.lastname@example.org.
+If the adaptations are for a child, you can arrange for an assessment by contacting Children and Families Services at Staffordshire County Council Tel: 0800 1313 126 (Monday to Thursday 8.30am - 5.00pm and Friday 8.30am - 4.30pm) or email firstname.lastname@example.org.

-If the adaptations are for an adult you should contact Staffordshire Cares :-
+If the adaptations are for an adult, you should contact Staffordshire County Council via the following:

-If the OT supports your application they will send a referral to the Council.
-Depending on the number of referrals received and the budget available the Council may operate a waiting list and you will be advised of this upon receipt of the referral.
+If the OT supports your application, they will send a referral to the Councils Service Provider (Millbrook Healthcare).
+Depending on the number of referrals received and the budget available, Millbrook Healthcare may operate a waiting list and you will be advised of this upon receipt of the referral.

-Applying for a grant, arranging contractors, gaining planning permission and informing Building Control (where needed) can be complicated.
-Therefore, we usually suggest that applicants use the services of Revival Home Improvement Agency who can help you through this process.
-They will charge a small fee on the completion of the work but this is normally covered by the grant awarded.
-Once the Council is in a position to proceed with your referral it will pass your details onto Revival who will then contact you about completing an application form for a Disabled Facilities Grant.
-If you do not want the help of Revival then you should contact the Council for an application form so that you can apply yourself.
+Applying for a grant, arranging contractors, gaining planning permission and informing Building Control, where needed, can be complicated.
+Therefore, we suggest that applicants use the services of Millbrook Healthcare who can help you through this process.
+They will charge a small fee on completion of the work however, this is normally covered by the grant awarded.
+Millbrook Healthcare will manage the entire process for you from beginning to end, including:

 If you live in a social rented property, you should speak to your landlord first as sometimes they can make adaptations as part of their planned maintenance to the property.
 You may also need their permission to proceed with any works.